Mbed-TLS/mbedtls/docs/psa-transition.md

 The PSA API does not currently have a discovery mechanism for cryptographic mechanisms (although one may be added in the future).
 Thus there is no equivalent for `MBEDTLS_ECP_DP_MAX` and the functions `mbedtls_ecp_curve_list` and `mbedtls_ecp_grp_id_list`.

-The API provies macros that give the maximum supported sizes for various kinds of objects.
+The API provides macros that give the maximum supported sizes for various kinds of objects.
 The following table lists equivalents for `MBEDTLS_ECP_MAX_xxx` macros.

 | Legacy macro | PSA equivalent |
 | ------------ | -------------- |